Mirzya (film)

-Mirzya is a 2016 Indian romantic fantasy film directed by Rakeysh Omprakash Mehra.
+Mirzya is a 2016 Indian Hindi-language romantic fantasy film directed by Rakeysh Omprakash Mehra.
 Produced by Cinestaan Film Company and Mehra under his ROM Pictures, it stars Harshvardhan Kapoor and Saiyami Kher in lead roles along with Anuj Choudhry, Om Puri, Art Malik, K. K. Raina, and Anjali Patil in supporting roles.
 The basic premise of the film is inspired by the Punjabi folklore of Mirza Sahiban.